Dobřany (Rychnov nad Kněžnou District)

 Dobřany (Dobschan) is a municipality and village in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
 It has about 100 inhabitants.

 Etymology

 The name is derived from the Czech adjective dobrá (i.e. 'good').
 It referred to good (fertile) land.

 Geography

 Dobřany is located about 17 km north of Rychnov nad Kněžnou and 33 km east of Hradec Králové.
 It lies in the Orlické Foothills.
 The highest point is a nameless hill at 775 m above sea level.
 The Dědina River flows along the western municipal border.

 History

 The first written mention of Dobřany is from 1361.
-Until the establishment of a sovereign municipality in 1848, the village belonged to the Opočno estate.
+Until the establishment of an independent municipality in 1848, the village belonged to the Opočno estate.

 Transport

 There are no railways or major roads passing through the municipality.